colour-science/colour/docs/tutorial.rst

 Generate Colour Rendition Charts
 --------------------------------

-In the same way, we can compute values from a colour rendition chart sample.
+Likewise, colour values from a colour rendition chart sample can be computed.

 .. note::